Spinal Muscular Atrophy Screen

 Spinal muscular atrophy (SMA) is a severe and often fatal genetic disorder.
 It is the the most common inherited cause of infant death in children under the age of two.
 SMA affects the muscles needed for many essential functions, like breathing, eating, and movement.
 Individuals with SMA become progressively weaker (atrophy) and die.
-There is currently no treatment for SMA.
 To learn more about SMA, view or download the Fact Sheet.

 Who Should Take It?

 • All individuals of childbearing age, regardless of gender

 • All individuals with a family history of genetic disorders